John C Flavin

 Muhammad Ali (Photo by Yousef Karsh)

 Therefore, my vibe on Mr. Hurt was a little uncomfortable.
 He was a cop, and it’s safe to say that his life preferences contradicted my dad entirely.
 As a police officer, it wasn’t much of leap to assume that he was capable of physical violence.
-Mr. Hurt was inevitably squeezed into making onerous decisions, carried a firearm (and knew how to use it), and he embraced hard work.
+Mr. Hurt was inevitably squeezed into making onerous decisions, carried a firearm, and he embraced hard work.
 My dad was a self-proclaimed hedonist; he hated hard work.

 Woodward Avenue, 4 lanes each way